Domestic Violence Services

 Located at the MJ Leadenham Center in our Worcester office, supervised visitation is provided to non-custodial parents due to a prior history of domestic or sexual violence.
 Staff model healthy parenting skills with these adults while they visit their children in a safe, monitored and nurturing setting.

-Our housing stabilization program provides individuals with funding for rent, utilities, or other costs necessary for providing stable, reliable housing which was jeopardized as a result of domestic or sexual violence.
+Our housing stabilization program provides individuals with funding for past-due rent, utilities, or other costs necessary for providing stable, reliable housing which was jeopardized as a result of domestic or sexual violence.

 Civilian Police Advocate